\\\ Tests And Scans

 No urine tests were taken prior to diagnosis by any NHS clinician.

-The macroscopic urinalysis (to you and me, the visible colour of urine) presented suggested liver disease prior to the first 16 Metals blood tests and chelation, yet not one NHS clinician bothered to organise urine tests, possibly because they had no idea due to the failings of training in elemental/inorganic toxicity nor the NHS have the appropriate toxicity tests available.
-However, no one could have been left in doubt by the sheer colour of the urine that there was possibility of liver disease, but they didn’t bother to test.
+The macroscopic urinalysis (to you and me, the visible colour of urine), presented suggested liver disease prior to the first 16 Metals blood tests and chelation, yet not one NHS clinician bothered to organise urine tests, possibly because they had no idea due to the failings of training in elemental/inorganic toxicity nor the NHS have the appropriate toxicity tests available.
+However, no one could have been left in doubt by the sheer colour of the urine that there was possibility of liver disease, but the NHS didn’t bother to test.

 Private clinic tests at Biolab, London, provided urine test results, undertaken after six weeks of the chelation programme in place, confirmed that 18 metals tested including mercury, nickel, manganese and cobalt (all dentistry related metals) were satisfactorily being detected passing out in the urine.
 Palladium testing was not available.